Nerienen/Vodinoy/README.md

 - Light balls can be accumulated over time, allowing you to carry a significant supply.
 ## Download and Installation

-To experience the chilling world of Vodinoy, download the latest version of the game for your operating system from the [releases page](https://github.com/yourusername/vodinoy/releases/latest).
-Choose the appropriate file based on your system, and follow the installation instructions provided in the repository.
+To experience the chilling world of Vodinoy, download the latest version of the game for your operating system from the [itch.io page]([https://nerien.itch.io/vodinoy](https://nerien.itch.io/vodinoy)).
+Choose the appropriate file based on your system.

 ## License